xlladdins/xll/docs/Excel4Macros/PIVOT.ADD.FIELDS.md

 **Remarks**

-If name is not a valid PivotTable name, then the \#VALUE! error value is returned.
+If name is not a valid PivotTable name, then the \#VALUE\! error value is returned.

 **Related Functions**